Mixed government: United States

-One school of scholarship based mainly in the United States considers mixed government to be the central characteristic of a republic and holds that the United States has rule by the one (the President; monarchy), (the Senate elected since 1912 democracy; democracy elected), (House of Representatives; democracy elected).
-Another school of thought in the U.S. says the Supreme Court has taken on the role of "The Best" in recent decades, ensuring a continuing separation of authority by offsetting the direct election of senators and preserving the mixing of democracy, and monarchy.
+One school of scholarship based mainly in the United States considers mixed government to be the central characteristic of a republic and holds that the United States has rule by the one (the President; monarchy), rule by the few (the Senate; democracy elected since 1912), and rule by the many (House of Representatives; democracy elected).
+Another school of thought in the U.S. says the Supreme Court has taken on the role of "The Best" in the 21st century, ensuring a continuing separation of authority by offsetting the direct election of senators and preserving the mixing of democracy and monarchy.

 European Union

 According to a view, in the European Union context the Commission President represents the rule by the one while the Commission represents the aristocratic dimension and the Parliament represents the democratic dimension.